adilghoghawala/fingerprint_usb_lock/README.md

 -> npm install express
 You’ll now see express added as a dependency in your package.json, and a node_modules folder created.

-inside the the main project folder place the server.js file into it, then create a folder named "public" and this is were you will place the css, html, and js file
+inside the the main project folder place the server.js, fingerprints, lockstate, DriveMonitor files into it, then create a folder named "public" and this is were you will place the css, html, script, and manage file.

-before running the script functions on the website make sure you go into the server.js file and change the directory to both the powershell scripts to wherever you have them located.
-ex: const scriptPath = "C:\\Users\\name\\Desktop\\DriveMonitor.ps1";

 to run the server locally, on the command line type
 -> cd my-node-project